-Keep in mind though that some refrigerator models are more expensive to operate than others, and some are way cheaper depending on its make and type.
+Keep in mind though that some refrigerator models are more expensive to operate than others, and some are way cheaper depending on their make and type.

 In this article, we will give you the average power consumption of refrigerators per capacity, and what you can do to lower your fridge’s contribution to your electricity bill.

 How to know the power consumption of a refrigerator